GiganticPlayground/open-webui/README-FORK.md

 ### First Build and Run

 1. Clone the repository
-2. Copy `.env.example` to `.env` and update any values supported by Open WebUI, including OpenAI API Key if you have one that you want to set for the entire instance.
+2. Copy `example-environment-openai-focused.env` to `.env` and update any values supported by Open WebUI, including OpenAI API Key if you have one that you want to set for the entire instance.
 3. From the root of the repository, run `x-native-build.sh` to build the project.
 This will install all dependencies and build the project.
 This takes a while, so be patient.
 4. If the build finishes without errors, you can run `x-native-start.sh` to start the backend and frontend.
 Watch the console for the URLs to access the frontend once it starts.
 5. On the very first build, you'll create an ADMIN USER.
 Keep track of this user since you'll need it to log in and manage the instance.